whosmatt/rd-dispatch/README.md

 - No persistent storage; all downloads are streamed.

 ### Notes
-- Designed for few-user, low-traffic use.
+- Designed for single-user, low-traffic use.
+- Many actions are synchronous.
+- Real-Debrid API rate limit of 250 requests/minute applies (but is unlikely to be hit).
 - UI built with MonsterUI.